 David Campbell is one of Australia’s most popular and versatile entertainers.
 A proven television and radio host, he also headlines theatre, cabaret and concert performances as well as being a multi-platinum recording artist.
 He was awarded the Medal of the Order of Australia as part of The Queen’s Birthday 2019 Honours List for service to entertainment and the arts .
 David is the popular co-host of the national Today Extra show for the Nine Network, as well as the beloved annual Christmas Eve broadcast of Carols by Candlelight.
 For radio, David presents his own top rating, national weekend afternoon radio show on Smooth FM and in print, David is a regular featured columnist in Stellar, News Corp’s popular Sunday magazine.
 David has won four Helpmann Awards, a Sydney Theatre Award and an ARIA.
 He is one of Australia’s biggest selling recording artists and has sold over half a million records.
 In recent years David’s position in the Australian entertainment industry has extended beyond his roles as a performer, including his appointment as Artistic Director of the Adelaide Cabaret Festival.
 With Luckiest Productions (the production company he runs with his wife Lisa Campbell) David produces national concert tours and live theatre productions.
 He is a founding member of the Hayes Theatre Co.
 Despite having such a fascinating and varied career, David’s favourite role by far is being husband to Lisa and father to their three children.

-Richard Carroll directed an acclaimed re-imagining of Calamity Jane at Hayes Theatre Co in 2017, which won 2 Sydney Theatre Awards and toured Australia in 2018, including a mainstage season at Belvoir.
-At Hayes Theatre Co he has also directed a new production of Gypsy starring Blazey Best, and the Australian premiere of Side Show, which was nominated for 3 Sydney Theatre Awards.
-He co-directed An Act of God at Darlinghurst Theatre Co, and co-created and directed The Show Goes On at Sydney Opera House and Arts Centre Melbourne for award-winning performer Bernadette Robinson.
-As part of Luckiest Productions, Richard has produced the musicals Sweet Charity and Miracle City, and has produced High Society and Darlinghurst Nights for Hayes Theatre Co, as well as producing Side Show, Calamity Jane and Gypsy as One Eyed Man Productions.
-Richard sits on the board and the programming committee for Hayes Theatre Co in Sydney.
-He is also a member of the artistic assessment panel for New Musicals Australia, and the cabaret panel for the Helpmann Awards.
+Richard Carroll directed an acclaimed re-imagining of Calamity Jane at Hayes Theatre Co in 2017, which won 2 Sydney Theatre Awards and toured Australia in 2018-19, including a mainstage season at Belvoir and a commercial run at Melbourne’s Comedy Theatre.
+At Hayes Theatre Co he has also directed Monty Python’s Spamalot, Gypsy, and the Australian premiere of Side Show, which was nominated for 3 Sydney Theatre Awards.
+Other directing work includes Oklahoma! for Black Swan State Theatre Company, The Boomkak Panto for Belvoir, and Once & An Act of God for Darlinghurst Theatre Co.
+He co-created and directed The Show Goes On at Sydney Opera House and Arts Centre Melbourne for award-winning performer Bernadette Robinson, and The Boy, George for comedian Joel Creasey.
+Richard has co-produced the musicals Sweet Charity & Miracle City at the Hayes for Luckiest Productions, and has produced High Society & Darlinghurst Nights for Hayes Theatre Co, and Side Show, Calamity Jane & Gypsy as One Eyed Man Productions.
+Richard sits on the board and the programming committee for Hayes Theatre Co.

 Neil Gooding is an international theatre Director, Producer and Writer.
 He was the originating Chairman and one of the founding members of Hayes Theatre Co in Sydney, is the head of New Musicals Australia and in 2002 established his company, Neil Gooding Productions (NGP).
 Neil has been awarded a Bachelor of Commerce and a Bachelor of Law, both from the University of Queensland.
 As a director, Neil was nominated for a 2009 Helpmann Award and a 2009 Green Room Award for the Australian premiere of Gutenberg!
 The Musical.
 He has also been nominated for a Sydney Theatre Critics Award for his direction of the Australian premiere of Dogfight.
 Other directing highlights include the Australian premiere of Stalking The Bogeyman (Old Fitz Theatre), the World Premiere concert version of Paris, the World Premiere of The Red Tree, Church And State (Asst.
 Director – New World Stages), Passion (Arts Centre Melbourne for Life Like Touring), the World Premiere of The Hatpin starring Caroline O’Connor which went on to perform at the New York Music Theatre Festival (as Asst.
 Director), Truth Beauty And A Picture Of You and High Fidelity (Hayes Theatre Co); the national tour of Thank You for Being A Friend; as well as Side by Side by Sondheim and Diciasette (starring Mark Vincent) As a producer, Neil’s work internationally includes the New York production of Handle with Care starring Carol Lawrence; The 39 Steps (Union Square Theatre); Alan Cumming’s one-man version of Macbeth on Broadway; Church And State (New World Stages, NYC) as well as being a financial investor in the Broadway productions of It’s Only A Play and The Ferryman.
 In London’s West End, Neil was a producer of the hit Australian play, Holding the Man.
 His producing credits in Australia include: High Fidelity (Hayes), the multi Helpmann Award winning Sweet Charity (Hayes / National Tour)); Sing on Through Tomorrow); LOVEBiTES ; Love Letters starring Ian Stenlake and Rachael Beck and the original tour of Breast Wishes.